pytest-dev/pytest-bdd/README.rst

 .. _pypi_parse_type: http://pypi.python.org/pypi/parse_type
 .. _pypi_cucumber_expressions: http://pypi.python.org/pypi/cucumber-expressions

-**parse** (based on: pypi_parse_)
+**heuristic** (default)
+    Tries to select right parser between string, cucumber_expression, cfparse and re.
+Any object that supports `__str__` interface and does not support parser interface will be wrapped with this parser **parse** (based on: pypi_parse_)
     Provides a simple parser that replaces regular expressions for step parameters with a readable syntax like ``{param:Type}``.